What is an Acquiree?

 The acquiree is often purchased at a premium – a price that is higher than the fair market value.
-The practice is very common, especially if the acquirer perceives that the target company will bring more strategic value to the merger or acquisition.
+This practice is very common, especially if the acquirer perceives that the target company will bring significant strategic value to the merger or acquisition.
 For example, if the acquirer expects greater economies of scale once it takes over the acquiree’s operations, it will be willing to pay top dollar so that the acquisition can go through.
 However, such benefits do not always materialize.
 There could be hidden costs, which the acquirer is not aware of, particularly when the acquiree turns out to demonstrate more social or cultural differences than anticipated.

-When it comes to acquisitions, friendly takeover processes and smooth transactions are more common than hostile ones.
+When it comes to acquisitions, friendly takeover processes and smooth transactions are much more common than hostile ones.
 However, it is the latter type of acquisitions that make headlines.
 So, what makes a particular company a good candidate for an acquisition or merger?

 Features of an Ideal Acquiree

 One factor that makes a company attractive to acquirers is being strategically located.
 For example, if the acquirer can keep its production costs low by acquiring the other company, then the acquirer will be willing to pay a higher price for the acquiree.
 Thus, when there’s a smooth acquisition, the acquirer will look for ways to save money by minimizing redundant overheads.
 For example, there would likely be no need to continue keeping two warehouses when one is sufficient.

 Another reason why a company may be attractive to an acquirer is its operating background.
 This means that the target company has consistent sources of revenue and steady operations.
 Keep in mind that most acquirers want the acquisition to go through without any issues.
 As such, they avoid companies that have filed for bankruptcy in the past or that have a history of losing major clients.